carltheperson/advanced-js-objects/chapters/chapter-1.md

 const hello = "Hello world!" // Type is String
 ```

-In the above example the value is `“Hello world!”` and the type of the value is String.
+In the above example, the value is `“Hello world!”` and the type of the value is String.

 You can imagine that the range of possible values for the String type is quite large, which is true.
 The number of different String combinations is practically infinite.

 ### Number

-There exists two types for numeric values in JavaScript.
+There exist two types for numeric values in JavaScript.
 The most common is Number.
 It consists of 18,437,736,874,454,810,624 numeric values, half of which are positive, and the other half are negative[^number-amount].

 ```js
 // Type is Number